Resolving the U.S. PCB litigation

 In June 2020, we announced settlement agreements involving a class of municipal entities that allege PCB contamination in their bodies of water.
 We announced that we will pay $650 million to settle these cases.
 The agreements contain no admission of wrongdoing or liability.

-Additionally, we have entered into separate agreements with the Attorneys General of New Mexico, Washington, D.C., and Washington to resolve similar PCB cases brought by these states.
-There are also cases that have been filed by the Attorneys General of Ohio, Oregon, Pennsylvania, New Hampshire, Delaware and Maryland.
+Additionally, we have entered into separate agreements with the Attorneys General of New Hampshire, New Mexico, Ohio, Washington, D.C., and Washington to resolve similar PCB cases brought by these states.
+There are also cases that have been filed by the Attorneys General of Oregon, Pennsylvania, Delaware and Maryland.

 Managing cases alleging personal injury from PCB exposure